 Step 4: Choose the Legal Structure of Your Business

 Determine how you’d like to structure ownership of your business.
 If you decide to have a sole proprietorship (one owner), you won’t need the help of an attorney for this step.
 But, if you opt to have a partnership, an S corporation, a limited liability corporation (LLC), a cooperative, or a non-profit, you will need to hire a lawyer to help you file legal paperwork detailing the ownership structure of your business.
 It is best to take care of this as early in the company’s lifetime as possible to avoid future confusion or disputes and to ensure you are taking advantage of any tax benefits associated with the structure you choose.

 You’ve got to have money to make money.
 When setting up a small business, you’ll likely need to invest in some things to get you started, whether it’s special software, a new laptop, inventory, marketing collateral, or manufacturing equipment.
 While some entrepreneurs might have money to cover those expenses in savings, most do not.
 Some business owners choose to pull money out of retirement accounts and others might ask to borrow money from family or friends to start their business.
 Other financing options include small business loans, crowdfunding, credit cards, and selling equity to investors.

 To make sure that you, your employees, and your customers are taken care of, you’ll likely need to purchase plans for business insurance, employee health and disability, loss control, and workers’ compensation insurance.
 When setting up a small business, being better safe than sorry is a good way to think about insurance.

 Now that you’ve followed these steps, you should be ready to dive in and get to work.
-Starting a small business can be difficult and time-consuming, but like anything that requires hard work, it’s usually more than worth it in the end.
+Starting a small business can be difficult and time-consuming.
+It can be difficult for small business owners to create a work-life balance in the beginning.
+However, like anything that requires hard work, it’s usually more than worth it in the end.